gilch/hissp/docs/tutorial.rst

 when a macro expands in a module it was not defined in.
 This prevents accidental name collisions when the unqualified name was already in use.
-And the qualified symbol automatically imports any required helpers.
+And the qualified identifiers in the expansion will automatically import any required helpers.

-You can force an import from a particular location by using a qualified symbol in the template in the first place.
+You can force an import from a particular location by using a qualified symbol yourself in the template in the first place.
+Qualified symbols in templates are not qualified again in their expansions.
-Usually if you want an unqualified symbol in the template, it's a sign that you need to use a gensym instead.
+Usually if you want an unqualified symbol in the template expansion, it's a sign that you need to use a gensym instead.
 Gensyms are never qualified.
 If you don't think it needs to be a gensym,